 Another sought-after dish on the cocina mestiza menu is the Pacific lobster from the rich waters near the Galapagos Islands accompanied by Chaucha potatoes from the Andean highlands and a delicious sauce made from locally-sourced garlic and caramelized onions.
 This incomparable treat will have your taste buds begging for more!

 Some menu items may be a little hard to explain as the herbs and vegetables used are native to the area and aren’t commonly found outside of Latin America.
-One example is the Grilled Portobello Mushrooms which come with a variety of vegetables including Mashua, a tubular vegetable native to the Andes that looks and tastes similar to yams.
-You will probably never have a chance to taste this vegetable outside of Ecuador’s highlands.
+One example of this is found in our Grilled Portobello Mushrooms which come with a variety of vegetables including mashua, a tubular vegetable native to the Andes that looks and tastes similar to yams.
+Fun fact: You will probably never have a chance to taste this vegetable outside of Ecuador’s highlands!

 The chefs at the Casa Gangotena restaurant employ a myriad of cooking techniques from all over the world, ranging from those used by ancient indigenous tribes to the modern influences seen in each dish on the menu.
 The delicious oven-baked pork, for example, is cooked Sangolqui-style.
 Sangolqui is a small town close to Quito that boasts the title of the Ecuadorian capital of hornado, a delightful local dish of expertly roasted pork and at least six different side dishes.
 The signature pork is roasted whole in an array of herbs and vegetables over an enclosed wood fire, its succulent flavor drawn from its beer-based marinade.